 It probably came as no surprise to most who knew me that I wound up in a career as a newspaper reporter.
 I was paid to ask questions, talk to people, dig up more information, then write it all down for everyone to read.
 I experienced and wrote about some of the craziest things most people don’t even imagine.
 It was a fun decade-long roller coaster ride that taught me much about life and myself.

-Now I’m setting out to rediscover that original love of words.
-I’m once again losing myself in books, and I’m looking for that feeling of desperately needing to write my way out of a mood, a jam or simply to capture an inspiration.
+I have since set out to rediscover that original love of words.
 Somewhere beneath the surface still lurks that never-fading dream of seeing my name on the spine of a book.
-I want to look forward to the writing process, rather than feel drained and dead.
-Words have always shaped my life, and I intend to shape them, too.
+Words have always shaped my life, and I like to shape them, too.